Updated February 18, 2021

 Reading Time 2 Minutes, 58 Seconds

 Post-traumatic Stress Disorder (PTSD) symptoms may start within one month of a traumatic event, but sometimes symptoms may not appear until years after the event.
-These symptoms cause significant problems in social or work situations and in relationships.
-They can also interfere with your ability to go about your normal daily tasks.
+These symptoms cause significant problems in social or work situations and relationships.
+They can also interfere with your ability to go about your everyday daily tasks.

 What is PTSD?

 PTSD symptoms can vary in intensity over time.
-You may have more PTSD symptoms when you're stressed in general, or when you come across reminders of what you went through.
+You may have more PTSD symptoms when you're stressed in general or when you come across reminders of what you went through.
 For example, you may hear a car backfire and relive combat experiences.
-Or you may see a report on the news about a sexual assault and feel overcome by memories of your own assault.
+Or you may see a report on the news about a sexual assault and feel overcome by memories of your assault.

 Military families often deal with unique cycles of stress associated with deployments and may struggle to know how to cope with changes in the family or their deployed loved one.